Skip to content

 The Identifiers widget shows Android ID and Device ID/IMEI/MEID.
 You can view or edit these values, without having to reboot your virtual device.

-Click GENERATE to generate random values.
+Input values, or click to generate random values.

 Info